(Photo by Jamie Clifton)

 WHERE TO EAT

-Home to probably the best veggie burger in Barcelona, Cat Bar is the place to go for vegan food, local beer, and good music.
-But it doesn’t have any cats in it.
+Home to probably the best veggie burger in Barcelona, Cat Bar is the place to go for vegan food, local beer and good music.
+Unlike that stupid place in London, though, it doesn’t have any cats in it.
 (Which frankly is good because they can give you something gross called toxoplasmosis and they’ve all got an attitude problem.)
-Fuck cats.
-Long live Cat Bar.
+Fuck cats; long live Cat Bar.